 - Log the final date and assumptions in the matter file

-The Easter + Ching Ming cluster in April 2026 (3–7 April, five consecutive non-working days) is a particular risk area.
+The Easter + Ching Ming cluster in April 2026 (3–7 April, five consecutive non-working days) is the year's biggest risk zone.

 Where the calculator helps